 String of Pearls, String of Beads, String of Peas

-Curio rowleyanus is a perennial succulent with up to 3 feet (90 cm) long, trailing stems, lined with small spherical leaves of about 0.25 inch (6.5 mm) in diameter.
-Each leaf has a longitudinal translucent stripe.
-Flowers are small, white to near white, brush-like on long peduncles.
+Curio rowleyanus, formerly known as Senecio rowleyanus, is a perennial succulent with up to 3 feet (90 cm) long, trailing stems lined with small, spherical leaves up to 0.3 inch (0.8 cm) in diameter.
+Each leaf has a longitudinal, translucent stripe.
+The flowers are small, white to near white, brush-like and on long peduncles.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 As with most succulent plants, String of Pearls requires little care.
 It is drought tolerant, surviving long periods without water.
 In fact, the plant's water-storing abilities allow it to be watered thoroughly one week and then pretty much forgotten the next week.
 Watering too often can increase the chances of root rot.
 So be sure to let the soil dry out at least half an inch (1.2 cm) or so between waterings.
 In winter, cut back watering to about once monthly.